Focus on OutWit Images

 Thanks Ariane — and for all of you who want to use OutWit Images to search for images to use in your PowerPoint presentations, make sure you you use only images that are copyright free, and allowed to be used in presentations!

-Filed Under: O
+Filed under: O

 Tagged as: , , , , ,

-2 responses to “Focus on OutWit Images”
+One response to “Focus on OutWit Images”

-2. John Carlson says:
+1. John Carlson says:

 I’ve been using Outwit Images ever since they came out with it.
 Glad to see people are talking about it.